c0redumb/midi2vjoy/README.md

 Below the my mapping configuration file for Xsession-Pro.

 ```
 #  Midi to vJoy translation
-# The format is one line for each control in the format of
+#  The format is one line for each control, with tab-separated values,
+#  using the following value ordering:
+#
-#       m_type, m_control, v_id, v_number
+#      m_type    m_control    v_id    v_number
+#
 #  m_type is the 176 (slider) or 144 (button).
 #  m_control is the ID of the midi message.
+#  v_id is the vJoystick ID where the MIDI message is translated to.
+#  v_number is the axis or button number MIDI message is contolling.
+#
 #  The m_type and m_control value of each MIDI input can be found
 #  when running the program in test mode.
 Just push/move the control
 #  and watch the messages showing up on the screen.
-# v_id is the vJoystick ID where the MIDI message is translated to.
-# v_number is the axis or button number MIDI message is contolling.
+#
 #  The axis may be 'X', 'Y', 'Z', 'RX', 'RY', 'RZ', 'SL0', or 'SL1'.

 176	12	1	Z
 176	11	1	RX